minprog/platforms/django/lectures/sql/index.md

 ## Introduction

-*   So far, we’ve discussed how to build simple web pages using HTML and CSS, and how to use Git and GitHub in order to keep track of changes to our code and collaborate with others.
+*   So far, we've discussed how to build simple web pages using HTML and CSS, and how to use Git and GitHub in order to keep track of changes to our code and collaborate with others.
 We also familiarized ourselves with the Python programming language, and started using Django to create web applications.
-*   Today, we’ll learn about using SQL and Django models to efficiently store and access data.
+*   Today, we'll learn about using SQL and Django models to efficiently store and access data.